mleverance/sc_shell_lessons/01-shell-basics.md

 - Interact with us.

 They can do the last of these in many different ways, including direct brain-computer interfaces and speech recognition, using systems such as Alexa or Google Home.
-While such hardware interfaces are becoming more commonplace, most interaction is still done using screens, mice, touchpads and keyboards.
+These interfaces are becoming more commonplace, most interaction is still done using screens, mice, touchpads and keyboards.
-Although most modern desktop operating systems communicate with their human users by means of windows, icons and pointers, these software technologies didn’t become widespread until the 1980s.
-Before this time, most people used *line printers.*
-These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and software interfaces had to be designed around that constraint.

 **Let's introduce two terms.**